 Memory Consolidation

-REM sleep is vital for consolidating procedural and emotional memory (skills and tasks).
-One study that appeared in the Journal of Neuroscience illustrated the role of REM sleep in processing emotional memories, allowing people to handle stressful events better.
-This is particularly significant regarding emotional regulation, as it assists in integrating and making sense of emotional experiences, making unpleasant feelings less intense.
+REM sleep is critical for procedural and emotional memory (skills and tasks).
+One study published in the Journal of Neuroscience has demonstrated the role of REM sleep in processing emotional memories to help people better deal with stressful events.

-In addition, REM sleep is thought to consolidate what is learned during the day.
-Scientists at Harvard Medical School discovered that individuals with more REM sleep after acquiring a task better remember it, which implies that REM sleep consolidates new learning and abilities.
+Moreover, REM sleep is believed to help consolidate what gets learned during the day.
+Harvard Medical School scientists discovered that people that had more REM sleep after learning a task recalled the task better, implying REM sleep helps to consolidate new learnings and skills.

 Mood Regulation